lyubadd/cyclistic/README.md

 12 | end_lng | longitude of the end station |
 13 | member_casual | type of user: member or casual rider |

-The data includes all Cyclistic rides in the 12-month period broken down by member or casual rider.
-As it is **comprehensive** enough to allow us to compare trends in behavior between the two groups of users and answer the business question.
+The data include all Cyclistic rides in the 12-month period broken down by member or casual rider.
+As such, they are **comprehensive** enough to allow us to compare trends in behavior between the two groups of users and answer the business question.

-The data is **current**, as the company updates it monthly. **No bias or credibility issues** were found.
+The data are **current**, as the company updates them monthly. **No bias or credibility issues** were found.

 There are, however, certain **limitations** to the data:
-* It does not show the use of **accessible riding options**.
+* They do not show the use of **accessible riding options**.
-* It is **incomplete for some journeys**.
+* They are **incomplete for some journeys**.
-* It does not break down between day-passes and single passes or one-off and return customers that would have provided **more granular insights**.
+* There is no break down between day-passes and single passes or one-off and return customers that would have provided **more granular insights**.

-### 4. Process Data
+### 4. Data Processing

 Due to the large amount of data required for the analysis, I executed the project in **SQL BigQuery** on the Google Cloud Platform.
 I uploaded the 12 tables of data (corresponding to the 12 months under analysis) on the Google Cloud and BigQuery handled them without an issue.